Social Media Management Pricing: What Are the Costs for 2024?

 The majority of businesses and marketers agree that social media marketing is a worthwhile investment.
 According to current research, 73% of marketers report that their social media marketing efforts have been effective, and 90% say it has increased their business’ exposure.

-We also know the popularity of social media marketing has an upward trend.
 The amount of social media users is expected to rise to 6,054.0m users by 2028.
-Impressions are on the rise as well, with social media users spending more time on platforms that continue to show them content that's tailored to their tastes.
+Impressions are on the rise as well, with social media users spending more time on platforms that continue to show them content that’s tailored to their tastes.
 Social netizens are viewing 20% more advertising than they did the year prior.

 Expert Verdict

-It can be hit-and-miss to hire a social media marketing agency.
-After all, you're placing your brand's reputation into the hands of another.
-So it pays to check out whether you can do the work in-house.
-To help you out, our top social media management tools are:
+It can also be hit-and-miss to hire a social media marketing agency.
+After all, you’re placing your brand’s reputation into the hands of another.

-1. Planable – Best for team collaboration
+1. Zoho Social – Best for unlimited posts

 2. Hubspot – Best for large businesses